Shubham8-hub/Snake-Game/README.md

 1) Better images for background theme.
 2) Required to make proper .exe file.
 3) Update Hiscore in backend using php or other language.

+** Note : The Game file cannot be uploaded in github so download it manually OR you can add your own music **